raviriley/raviriley/README.md

 Right now, I'm writing code at a DeFi startup.

-I'm taking time off from studying electrical engineering & computer science (EECS) at UC Berkeley 🐻
+I'm wrapping up a gap year from studying electrical engineering & computer science (EECS) at UC Berkeley 🐻

 ---